HMS Caroline (1914): Design and description

+Caroline is powered by four direct-drive Parsons steam turbines, each driving one propeller shaft using steam generated by eight Yarrow boilers.
+The turbines produced a total of 40000 shp which gave her a designed speed of 28.5 kn.
+During her sea trials in late 1914, Caroline reached a speed of 29.1 kn from 41020 shp.
+The ships carried enough fuel oil to give them a range of 3680 nmi at 18 kn.
+They had a crew of 301 officers and ratings.

+The main armament of the Carolines consisted of two BL six-inch (152 mm) Mk XII guns that were mounted on the centreline in the stern, with one gun superfiring over the rearmost gun.
+Their secondary armament consisted of eight QF 4 in Mk IV guns, four on each side, one pair forward of the bridge, another pair abaft it on the forecastle deck and the other two pairs one deck lower amidships.
+For anti-aircraft defence, she was fitted with one QF 13-pounder (3 in) gun.
+The ships also mounted two twin, above-water mounts for 21 in torpedoes, one on each broadside.
+The Carolines were protected by a waterline belt amidships that ranged in thickness from 1–3 in and a 1 in deck.
+The walls of their conning tower were 6 inches thick.

+Modifications

+In February 1917, Caroline was refitted at Fairfield Shipbuilding & Engineering in Govan.
+At this time the pole foremast was replaced by a tripod mast and the two forward four-inch guns were removed in exchange for another six-inch gun mounted on the centreline.

 Construction

 HMS Caroline was built by Cammell Laird of Birkenhead.
 She was laid down on 28 January 1914, launched on 29 September 1914 and completed in December 1914.
-Caroline was part of the early sub-set of C-class light cruisers built without geared turbines and subsequent comparisons with later vessels of the same class demonstrated the superiority of geared propulsion.
-Carolines machinery is still in place today, although not in working order.
+Caroline was part of the early group of C-class light cruisers built without geared turbines and subsequent comparisons with later vessels of the same class demonstrated the superiority of geared propulsion.

 Operational history

 First World War

 Caroline was commissioned on 4 December 1914 and served in the North Sea throughout the First World War.
 Upon commissioning, she joined the Grand Fleet based at Scapa Flow in the Orkney Islands, serving as leader of the 4th Destroyer Flotilla.
 She was part of the Grand Fleet's 1st Light Cruiser Squadron from February to November 1915.
 In early 1916 she joined the Grand Fleet's 4th Light Cruiser Squadron and remained with it, fighting as part of it at the Battle of Jutland on 31 May – 1 June 1916 under the command of Captain Henry R. Crooke, through to the end of the war in November 1918.
 From 1917 until late 1918, she carried a flying-off platform for the launching of Royal Naval Air Service and later Royal Air Force fighters to intercept German airships operating over the North Sea.